Abby Smith: Club career

-Boston Breakers
+Boston Breakers, 2016–2017

 Smith was drafted by Boston Breakers in the third round of the 2016 NWSL College Draft.
 She signed with Boston in April 2016.
-Smith suffered a season-ending right knee injury during the second game of the season in May 2016.
+Smith suffered a season-ending injury to her right knee, straining her ACL and tearing her patellar tendon during the second game of the season in May 2016.

 Smith rehabilitated during the offseason and won the starting job at the beginning of the 2017 season.
 In June 2017, she required a platelet-rich plasma injection in her previously injured knee, forcing her to miss time, but she still appeared in 19 games for the Breakers.

-Utah Royals
+Utah Royals, 2018–2020

 After the Boston Breakers folded prior to the 2018 NWSL season, Smith was selected by the Utah Royals with the 5th pick in the Breakers Dispersal Draft on January 30, 2018.
-Smith appeared in 17 games for the Royals in 2018.
-She signed a new contract with the team prior to the 2019 season.
+Though she had fully recovered from her knee injury prior to the start of the 2018 season, Smith continued to split time in goal, appearing 17 games for the Royals while Nicole Barnhart started in the remaining eight league games.
+After leading the Royals to their first franchise win on May 5 and notching three shutouts, Smith was named to the NWSL Team of the Month in May.
+She signed a new contract with the team in March 2019, but didn't make a single appearance for the Royals during the 2019 season.

+Loan to Western Sydney Wanderers, 2019–2020

+In search of game time during the NWSL offseason, Smith went on loan to the Western Sydney Wanderers.
+She appeared in eight matches for the Australian side, keeping three clean sheets and helping the club to its first appearance in the W-League finals.

-KC NWSL
+KC NWSL, 2021

-After the Utah Royals were sold before the 2021 season, Smith and the rest of the formal Royals were transferred to KC NWSL.
-She split time with Nicole Barnhart until Barnhart was released and Smith was traded to the Portland Thorns in return for AD Franch.
+After the sale of the Utah Royals, the full roster was transferred to KC NWSL.
+While in Kansas, she split time with Nicole Barnhart until Barnhart was released by the team in July 2021.
+The following month, Smith was traded to the Portland Thorns in return for Adrianna Franch, a Kansas City native.
+Smith made six league appearances for Kansas City.

-Portland Thorns FC
+Portland Thorns FC, 2021–2022

-Smith saw no action with the Portland Thorns in the 2021 season.
+Smith saw no action with the Portland Thorns in the 2021 season and played one league match and two Challenge Cup matches for the Thorns in 2022.
+The Thorns finished the season in second place and won the 2022 NWSL Championship.
+Following the completion of the 2022 NWSL season, Smith was part of the league's first class of free agents.